Skip to main content

 Validating the idea: it was a bandaid

-I went back to the dispatchers and showed them the design.
-It partially solved the issue, but they still found scanning the dashboard and dealing with the horizontal scroll difficult.
-The problem was more complex than expected.
+I went back to the dispatchers with the design.
+It helped a little, but they still struggled to scan the dashboard, and the horizontal scroll was still painful.
+The problem wasn't going to be solved by tweaking the table.

 Out-of-the-box thinking